dlbewley/dlbewley.github.io/_posts/2020-02-15-OpenShift-4-on-OpenStack-Networking-and-Installation.md

 This is all well explained in the [OpenStack IPI Networking Infrastructure](https://github.com/openshift/installer/blob/master/docs/design/openstack/networking-infrastructure.md) doc.
 The [Bare Metal IPI Networking Infrastructure](https://github.com/openshift/installer/blob/master/docs/design/baremetal/networking-infrastructure.md) doc is also highly relevant.

-These neutron ports act as the holder of the keepalived managed Virtual IPs even while the machines participating in VRRP change their priorities or come and go.
+These neutron ports own the private VIP addresses that are keepalived managed even while the machines participating in VRRP change their priorities or come and go.

 # Install Config

-No we have to gather all the configuration details necessary for the installation.
+Now we have to gather all the configuration details necessary for the installation.

 First create an `install-config.yaml`.
 This will run you through an interactive dialog where you will pick your provider (openstack of course), your cloud or project, your ssh key, the external network that holds your floating IPs, and your flavor.